Azure/communication-ui-library/docs/releases/creating-a-release.md

 ### Step 0.1 Update Strings on Main

-- Update the strings on `main` these [steps](../references/string-translations.md).
+- String translation can take up to 5 working days to complete. **This needs to be the week before release.**
-  - **Note**: String translation can take up to 5 working days to complete.
-It is a good idea to avoid string changes once before the release process
+- Update the strings on `main` these [steps](../references/string-translations.md)

 ### Step 0.2 Pre-Release ChangeLog and Update Feature List